|Blog | Publications | Puzzles | About|

-Note that by "unsolved" I mean fully unsolved.
-This rule does not work with partially solved containers that already have stars outside the intersection area.
+Note that this rule does not work with partially solved containers that already have stars outside the intersection area.

 Here's an example puzzle from the Friday, April 24th, 2020 edition of The New York Times.
 A reader sent me the following partially solved grid: